nicolobruno/nicolobruno/README.md

 - 👋 Hi, I’m @nicolobruno
 - 👀 I’m interested in the Frontend world and React
 - 🌱 I’m currently learning animations css
-- 📫 How to reach me https://www.linkedin.com/in/nicolaslobruno/
+- 📫 How to reach me https://www.linkedin.com/in/nicolaslobruno/ and https://codesandbox.io/u/nicolobruno

 <!---
 nicolobruno/nicolobruno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.